Li Ming (footballer, born 1975): International career

 Li Ming was called up to the Chinese U-23 team and was part of the team that was knocked-out in the qualifiers for the Football at the 1996 Summer Olympics.
-Despite this he was called up to the senior team by Qi Wusheng who tried him out within the 1995 Dynasty Cup where Li Ming made his debut on February 19, 1995 against South Korea in a 0-0 draw.
+Despite this he was called up to the senior team by Qi Wusheng who tried him out within the 1995 Dynasty Cup where Li Ming made his debut on February 19, 1995, against South Korea in a 0–0 draw.
 His time for the national team was sporadic until Bora Milutinovic became manager and after Li Ming's successful title win he was called back into the team in 2000 for several further friendlies, however he could not do enough to remain a permanent member.

 Match-fixing

-On October 17, 2010, Li Ming was reported to have been detained by the police and was said to be involved in fixing the November 30, 2003 league game against Tianjin Teda F.C. during his stint as a player at Shanghai International.
+On October 17, 2010, Li Ming was reported to have been detained by the police and was said to be involved in fixing the November 30, 2003, league game against Tianjin Teda during his stint as a player at Shanghai International.
 The allegations suggests that his teammate Shen Si was bribed by former Tianjin Teda general manager Yang Yifeng a total of 12 million Yuan to lose the game and that Shen had asked teammates Li Ming, Jiang Jin and Qi Hong and to help him.
-After being arrested by the police a lengthy wait eventually saw Li Ming found guilty of match-fixing and was sentenced to five and a half years imprisonment on June 13, 2012 and fined 500,000 Yuan along with his associates except for Shen Si who was given six years.
+After being arrested by the police a lengthy wait eventually saw Li Ming found guilty of match-fixing and was sentenced to five and a half years imprisonment on June 13, 2012, and fined 500,000 Yuan along with his associates except for Shen Si who was given six years.